 All treatments will take place near sunset, weather and conditions permitting.
 Specific treatment dates and locations will be updated on this post and on the Williams County Facebook page by about 4 pm on the scheduled treatment day if it will not happen; we will then also provide an updated back-up date.

-For more information and a map of the WVCD Spray Blocks, visit the Spray Reports webpage: https://www.williamsnd.com/spray-reports/.
+For more information and a map of the WVCD Spray Blocks, refer to the Spray Reports webpage: https://www.williamsnd.com/spray-reports/.

 Williston Vector Control and the U.S. Air Force Reserve will use Zenivex E20 for these adult mosquito control treatments (adulticides), which contains the active ingredient Etofenprox.
 Zenivex E20 is a product approved for use in residential areas by the Environmental Protection Agency (EPA).